-The best photos to take on your ski holiday
+The best photos to take on a ski holiday

 Here is our tick list of photos you have to take when you are in the mountains.